 27. Set up a sink or float experiment like this one from Happy Hooligans that demonstrates density and buoyancy to young minds.
 Be true scientists and have them write down their predictions ahead of each experiment!
 We tried our own version of this experiment using oil & water, for a more controlled mess-free experimentation.
 Our kids totally loved shaking their bottles up and watching the mixtures separate each time.

 28. Create an underwater experience inside of your home by making an ocean sensory bin like this one from Glued To My Crafts Blog.
 Fill your bin with shredded paper, sand, rocks, or even rice!
 Drop in some sea animal toys and critters and give kiddos some fun excavating tools like play shovels, wooden spoons or spatulas.
 Once your finished, put your bin away and save it for the next rainy day!

 29. Make a colorful baking soda and vinegar volcano!
-Use some clay or playdough to create the volcano(Kids will love decorating them!) by forming it around an old bottle in a volcano shape.
+Use some clay or playdough to create the volcano(Kids will love decorating it!) by forming it around an old bottle in a volcano shape.
 Start the reaction, by first adding baking soda to your bottle, then pour in vinegar slowly and LET IT BLOW!
-My boys loved this activity so much they used an entire gallon of vinegar making their reactions.
+My boys loved this activity so much that they used an entire gallon of vinegar to make their reactions.